data-integrations/wrangler/docs/directives/parse-as-json.md

 ## Usage Notes

-The `parse-as-json` directive breaks down complex JSON into simpler understandable and manageable chunks.
+The PARSE-AS-JSON directive breaks down complex JSON into simpler understandable and manageable chunks.
 When first applied on a JSON object, it breaks it down into keys and values.
-The value could in itself be a JSON object on which you can apply the `parse-as-json` directive again to flatten it out further.
+The value could in itself be a JSON object on which you can apply the PARSE-AS-JSON directive again to flatten it out further.

 The key names in the event object are appeneded to the column that is being applied JSON parsing.
 The column names use dot notation.